umijs/mako/README.md

 # Utoo

-Utoo is a modern frontend toolchain that provides powerful package management and build capabilities.
-It consists of two main components:
+Utoo is a modern frontend toolchain that provides a unified command-line interface for frontend development.
+It comes with built-in package management capabilities and can be extended with additional tools like the bundler.

-- `ut`: Toolchain entry point, responsible for configuration management and command mounting
+- `ut`: The core toolchain entry point, providing command mounting and configuration management
-- `utoo`: Built-in package manager, implementing dependency resolution and installation
+- `utoo`: Built-in package manager for dependency resolution and installation
+- `@utoo/bundler`: Optional high-performance bundler (requires separate installation)

 ## 🚀 Installation